solana-labs/example-move/README.md

 Alternatively to connect to the public testnet, `export LIVE=1` in your environment.
 By default `LIVE=1` will connect to the beta testnet.
-To use the edge testnet instead define `export CHANNEL=edge' in your environment (see [url.js](https://github.com/solana-labs/solana/tree/master/urj.js) for more)
+To use the edge testnet instead, define `export CHANNEL=edge' in your environment (see [url.js](https://github.com/solana-labs/solana/tree/master/urj.js) for more)

 ### Run the Command-Line Front End